chesspamungkas/dvsg-themes/README.md

 # DVSG Themes

-I have built these Themes for Daily Vanity.
+I have built these WordPress Themes for Daily Vanity Singapore.

 For the live website please view the URL :